pangolindex/components/monorepo/packages/token-drawer/README.md

 # Pangolin Portfolio
-Components to interact to show the portfolio of a account or track tokens prices.
+Small package with a Drawer used to user select a token from a list.

 ## Installation
-`yarn add @pangolindex/portfolio`
+`yarn add @pangolindex/token-drawer`

 or

-`npm install @pangolindex/portfolio`
+`npm install @pangolindex/token-drawer`

 ### Install below dependancies as its peer dependancies